-Popwalk and the Art History department at Brigham Young University are collaborating to help their community appreciate the public artwork of the university campus and of the surrounding city of Provo.
-Art history students at BYU are researching the artworks found in city and in university collections, to gather information about the history of the artworks, their themes, creators, and patrons.
-This information will then be made into videos which will be displayed, through the Popwalk app, at the sites of the works of art.
+The Popwalk Smartphone Application and the Art History department at Brigham Young University have collaborated to promote the public artwork collections of BYU and Provo.
+Art history students at BYU researched the artworks found in the city and university collections, to gather information about the history, themes, and creators of the artworks.
+This information was put into videos, displayed through the Popwalk app at the locations of the works of art.

 This project is being supported by the Charles Redd Center for Western Studies at Brigham Young University.
 We would like to thank them for the generous support of this project and the work that they do to highlight the history of Western United States.